Friends Schemes

 Heritage Giving

-If you are not ready to set up a separate charity for your Friends Scheme, another option is to use a Parish Giving Scheme Appeal Fund, with an ask for regular donations by Direct Debit, which can be restricted to a project or fabric fund.
-This removes some of the pressure to hold regular fundraising events or establish a fundraising committee.
-See the leaflet example from South Newton below.
+If you are not ready to set up a separate charity for your Friends Scheme, another option is to use a Parish Giving Scheme Appeal Fund, with an ask for regular donations by Direct Debit.
+This removes some of the pressure to hold fundraising events, but it is still important to keep in touch with your donors and let them know how the funds are being used – otherwise they might cancel.

 Powered by Church Edit